abrudz/aplcart/README.md

 - All of dfns.dws
 - Curated idioms from the APL2 idiom list
 - Curated performance idioms from Dyalog's idiom list
+- Curated entries from Dyalog's #onelinerwednesday series

 ### Planned

 - Subset of idioms from the FinnAPL idiom list (in progress)
-- Subset of entries from Dyalog's #onelinerwednesday series

 ## Wish list
 - links to documentation